 Major industry sectors and employers: The Richmond Valley is a leader in primary industries and food manufacturing enterprises, with the NSW Sugar Mill located at Broadwater and Richmond Dairies and the Northern Rivers Meat Cooperative at Casino.
 This is supported by a number of agricultural businesses located across the Richmond Valley specialising in grain, dairy, beef, fruits, vegetables, timber and tea-tree.
 There is also a healthy retail and tourism sector, growing creative industries and building and construction industry sectors.
 Along with the potential for new energy sources and transport, it is the work ethic of Richmond Valley people, consistently mentioned by employers, that provides a distinct advantage for business and industry investment.
 In terms of business numbers by industry, the Agriculture, Forestry & Fishing sector is by far the largest in the Richmond Valley with 37.1% of total businesses, followed by the Property & Business Services with 12.3%, Construction at 12.3% and Retail Trade on 11.6%.

-Population: The Richmond Valley’s current population level sits at 22,672 people (2008) which represented a growth of .8% over the previous 12 months.
-Over the past five years, the population of Richmond Valley has increased at an average annual rate of 1.2%, which was higher than the growth rate for New South Wales over the same period (0.9%).
+Population: The Richmond Valley’s current population level sits at 22,805 people (census 2016) which represented a growth of 3.5% over the previous census.
 The Richmond Valley Council identified significant change for its community when the NSW State Government, through the Minister for Planning, released the Far North Coast Regional Strategy (2006) determining that 9,900 new homes would be required by 2031.

 Property: The number of dwellings approved in Richmond Valley was 68 in the year to the September Quarter 2009, representing an annual decrease of 17.1%.
 This was less than the decline in the total number of dwelling approvals across the Northern Rivers region which fell annually by 42.8%.
 Source: ABS 8731.1